Maximised space to store and back up your data

 High storage capacity

-Hot-swapping is the action of replacing a defective drive, or one that needs to be removed from the server, without needing to power the server down.
-As a result, no service interruptions are caused.
-This is essential in a high-availability architecture.
-Available on our FS-48T, FS-72T and FS-MAX servers.
+Hot swapping is replacing a deficient drive, or one that needs to be removed from the server, without service interruption.
+This is essential for high-availability architectures.
+Available on our FS-48T, FS-72T and High Grade servers.

-Along with its high storage capacity, the Storage range uses the OVHcloud private network (vRack) by default.
-With vRack, you can connect your OVHcloud products (dedicated servers, VPS, Public Cloud Instances) in a secure network, regardless of which OVHcloud datacentres they are hosted in.
+Along with its high storage capacity, the Storage range uses the OVHcloud private network (vRack) by default(1).
+With vRack, you can connect your OVHcloud products (dedicated servers, VPS, Public Cloud instances) in a secure network, regardless of which OVHcloud datacentres they are hosted in.

 IPv4 and IPv6 addresses

 Each server has a public IPv4 address and an IPv6 address range.
 As an option, you can rent additional IPv4 addresses for your dedicated server (up to 256 per machine).